-No other formal guidance is currently in force in respect of market definition, although previously effective interpretative guidelines of the Competition Council are available.
+No other formal guidance is currently in force in respect of market definition.
 EU case law and the guidelines of the European Commission may be used as reference by the Competition Council and market participants.

 The market definition does not differ for merger control purposes.